Geeksltd/Zebble.Template/README.md

 Please use `zebble-build` CLI tool.
 It will streamline a new Zebble project creation to a single line of command.
 Read more about it [here](https://github.com/Geeksltd/zebble-build).

 ### Adapting existing projects
-If you've created your project based on the previous template, it should be configured to utilize the `Zebble.exe` tool.
+If you've created your project based on the previous template, it is configured to utilize the `Zebble.exe` tool.
 If so, you have to follow our migration document to update your Zebble project.
 Read more about it [here](https://github.com/GeeksLtd/Zebble.Template/blog/main/CHANGELOG.md).

 ### Troubleshooting
 If you experienced any problem try the following: